SMWU-ossProj-jiseonglee/ossProject/README.md

 **Dataset Preparation:**
 <br>The data collected through data crawling and direct photos were processed in Roboflow and labeled one by one directly to create a dataset of the desired shape.
+## Data Preparation

+###  Steps for Image Crawling

+1. **Download AutoCrawler**
+   - You can download AutoCrawler [here](https://github.com/YoongiKim/AutoCrawler).

+2. **Install Dependencies**
+   - Ensure you have Python installed, then install the required dependencies:
+     ```sh
+     pip install -r requirements.txt
+     ```

+3. **Run AutoCrawler**
+   - Configure `keywords.txt` with the keywords for images you want to crawl.
+   - Run the crawler:
+     ```sh
+     python main.py
+     ```

+4. **Collect Images**
+   - The images will be saved in the `download` directory, organized by keyword.

+### Steps for roboflow Labeling

+1. **Upload Images**
+   - Go to your RoboFlow account.[RoboFlow](https://roboflow.com) account
+   - Create a new project and select the object detection task.
+   - Upload your images to the project.

+2. **Label Images**
+   - Use the RoboFlow annotation tool to draw bounding boxes around the objects in each image.
+   - Assign the appropriate labels to each object.

+3. **Export Labeled Data**
+   - Once labeling is complete, export the dataset in your preferred format (e.g., COCO, YOLO, Pascal VOC).
+   - Download the labeled dataset to use for training your object detection model.

 ## Model Details
 ### - EfficientNet